| | | ORCiD

 I strive for reproducible experiments, well-documented software, efficient computation, and interpretable modeling.

-I completed a PhD degree in Statistics at University of Washington - Seattle.
+I completed a PhD degree in Statistics at University of Washington - Seattle, advised by Professors Sharon Browning and Elizabeth Thompson.

 I earned a BS degree in Mathematics (summa cum laude) at University of Oregon.